- Digital Fabrication

 The project was made to resemble origami not only in its structural and aesthetic values but also in its fabrication method, which consisted in folding the sheets rather than individual panels, which latter is the usual practice in architecture today.
 Each flower was made of four unique sections which were folded into position.
 Each folded piece contained around 12-20 interconnected surfaces.
 This technique saved fabrication time and building tolerance.
 The project provides clear proof of concept modeling: folded structures can be fabricated to full scale while maintaining a self-supported stiffness and stability.
 Reducing the need for supporting structural systems leads the way to a new kind of true thin shell lightweight structures made from just one material.

-Tal Friedman, Marco Hemmerling, Jens-Uwe Schulz, Guido Brand.
+Tal Friedman, Prof. Marco Hemmerling, Prof. Jens-Uwe Schulz, Guido Brand.

 Master Computational Design and Construction